Mieres

 Mieres is a municipality of Asturias, northern Spain, with approximately 38,000 inhabitants.
 The municipality of Mieres is made up of the capital, Mieres del Camino and the villages of Baíña, Figaredo, Cenera, Loredo, La Peña, La Rebollada, Santullano, Santa Rosa, Seana, Ujo, Urbiés, Valdecuna, Santa Cruz, Ablaña, Turón, Gallegos, Bustiello.

 History

 Mieres is the heart of the coal mining industry in Spain.
 The topography of Mieres is mountainous with the greatest population centers being located in the valley along the banks of the Caudal River (Río Caudal) valley in the center of Asturias.
 Before the Spanish Industrial Restructuring Mieres was one of the industrial backbones of Asturias, and hosted 70000 inhabitants in the 1960s.
 Today Mieres shelters a campus of the University of Oviedo and different museums in relation with the industrial heritage.

-The municipality of Mieres is served by bus routes and the regional rail lines Renfe Feve and Renfe Cercanias, connected with Oviedo, Gijón, León and Langreo.
+The municipality of Mieres is served by bus routes and Renfe Cercanias commuter lines, connected with Oviedo, Gijón and León.